iurii-chernigin/audio-streaming-data-platform/README.md

 To acchive the goals above the data must meet the following requirements:
 - Data must be in a centralized repository;
 - Events should be written to the storage with a delay of no more than one minute;
-- Must reflect business process;
+- Data model must reflect business processes;
-- Must be clean and reliable;
+- Data must be clean and reliable;
-- Must be available 24/7;
+- Data must be accessible 24 /7
 - Must be documented.

 # Table of Contents